Response to an article in the Observer about Academy performance.

 A Department spokesman said:

-This is a weak and poor snapshot analysis - it’s ridiculous to lump in the lowest performing schools which may have only become Academies five months ago, with ones which have been established for years.
+This is a weak and poor snapshot analysis - it’s ridiculous to lump in the lowest performing schools which may have only become academies 5 months ago, with ones which have been established for years.

 We do not hesitate in taking robust action in any state-school which does not improve at the pace we expect.
 Ministers have tough powers to intervene where needed - including removing sponsor, or taking control of the governing body.